Pattern 200000 Zlotych 1994 MW ET "Sigismund I the Old". Nickel (Poland, III Republic before denomination)

 Auction prices

 Find out the current coin value of the Polish Pattern 200000 Zlotych 1994 "Sigismund I the Old" with mark MW ET.
 Nickel.
 This nickel coin from the times of III Republic before denomination struck at the Warsaw Mint.
-The record price belongs to the lot 576 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 1,800.
-Bidding took place September 16, 2018.
+The record price belongs to the lot 1111 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 2,100.
+Bidding took place April 21, 2017.

 Сondition